-(8) GPA Calculations: Grades and the reporting of grades does have an impact on student's overall grade point average (GPA).
+- (8) GPA Calculations: Grades and reporting grades impact a student's overall grade point average (GPA).
 For grade point average calculations, see policy EIC.
 For students that participate in advanced level courses, their grades will be weighted as follows.
-Students enrolled in on-level courses will not receive a weighted grade.

-- Advanced Academic Courses (5 pts) - Advanced Placement (10 pts) - Dual Credit - 5 pts for students in the graduation cohort 2023 - o 10 pts for students in the graduating class of 2024 and beyond.
+Students enrolled in on-level courses will not receive a weighted grade. - Advanced Academic Courses (5 pts) - Advanced Placement (10 pts) - Dual Credit and OnRamps Courses - 10 pts for students in the graduating class of 2024 and beyond.
 Please see EIC Local - Any dual credit science courses with labs shall be counted as one district grade based on the conversion of 60% of the grade coming from the lecture course and 40% coming from the lab course.
-See Exhibit F for a grade conversion chart. - (9) Credit Recovery Courses: Students who participate in a credit recovery course, will retain the original and new grade on their official transcript and both grades will be used to calculate a student's GPA.
+See Exhibit F for a grade conversion chart. - GPA-Exempt Courses: Juniors and seniors shall be eligible to take specified courses on a GPA-exempt basis according to established guidelines [see EIC (LOCAL)].
+Approved GPA-Exempt courses shall not be included when calculating a student's GPA. - (9) Credit Recovery Courses: Students who participate in a credit recovery course will retain the original and new grade on their official transcript and both grades will be used to calculate a student's GPA.